 I think my loved one has PTSD – what can I do?

-But longer-term, specific changes in behavior, particularly following a trauma or multiple traumas, could be a sign that a person is developing, or has developed PTSD.
-These symptoms may manifest themselves over a short time, or over months, years or even decades.
+But longer-term, specific changes in behaviour, particularly following a trauma or multiple traumas, could be a sign that a person is developing, or has developed Post Traumatic Stress Disorder.
+It’s estimated that around 20% of people who experience a trauma go on to develop PTSD.

 Some of the common symptoms of PTSD are: